Riemannian game dynamics: Introduction

+In this paper, we introduce a family of evolutionary game dynamics under which the vector of motion $z$ from any state $x$ is obtained by balancing two forces.
+The first, the \emph{gain from motion}, is obtained by adding the products of the strategies' payoffs at $x$ with their rates of change under $z$.
+This quantity is the measure of agreement between payoffs and motion used in the standard monotonicity condition for game dynamics. \footnote{See \cite{Fri91}, \cite{Swi93}, \cite{San01}, \cite{DemRit03}, and condition \eqref{eq:PC} below.} The second, the \emph{cost of motion}, captures the difficulty with which the population moves from state $x$ along vector $z$; different specifications of these costs define different members of our family of dynamics.
+These costs are usefully represented by means of a \emph{Riemannian metric}, a state-dependent inner product used to evaluate lengths of and angles between vectors of motion.
+Accordingly, the dynamics studied here, defined by maximizing differences between gains and costs, are called \emph{Riemannian game dynamics}.

-The two archetypal examples of this class are derived from particularly simple structures.
-First, the replicator dynamics \citep{TJ78} are derived from the so-called \emph{Shahshahani} metric \citep{Sha79} which sets a strategy's salience equal to its popularity.
-Second, the Euclidean projection dynamics \citep{NZ97} are obtained from the usual Euclidean metric, which fixes all saliences at one.
-In both cases, similarities between pairs of different strategies are zero.
+The two archetypal examples of Riemannian game dynamics are the replicator dynamics \citep{TJ78} and the (Euclidean) projection dynamics \citep{NZ97}, both derived from fairly simple structures.
+First, the replicator dynamics are derived from the \emph{Shahshahani metric} \citep{Sha79}, under which the cost of increasing a strategy's relative frequency in the population is inversely proportional to said frequency.
+Second, the projection dynamics are obtained by measuring the cost of motion in the standard Euclidean fashion, independently of the population's current state.
 Other Riemannian metrics can be used in applications where different strategies have clear affinities, allowing the presence and performance of one strategy to positively influence the use of similar alternatives.

-In Sections \ref{sec:Riemannian} and \ref{sec:dynamics}, we introduce the machinery from differential geometry needed to construct our dynamics, using the replicator and Euclidean projection dynamics as motivating examples.
-This construction involves two core steps: a \emph{dual-to-primal} conversion, and a \emph{projection} to an admissible direction of motion.
-The key ideas behind each of these steps are explained below.

-Regarding the first step, differential geometry makes a basic distinction between \emph{vectors}, representing displacements from a given point, and \emph{covectors}, which act as linear functionals on vectors.
-Our starting point here is the observation that payoffs at a population state $x$ should be regarded as the components of a \emph{covector}, an observation we justify by examining the role of payoffs in a variety of basic game-theoretic definitions (Section \ref{sec:dual}).
-As such, the first step in constructing our game dynamics is to convert payoff covectors to vectors \textendash\ that is, to an object representing a displacement from the current state.
-Each Riemannian metric provides a canonical, state-dependent way of performing this conversion.

-Second, the resulting vector must be projected to obtain the closest ``admissible'' direction of motion, where the notion of closeness is again provided by the underlying Riemannian metric.
-In the interior of the simplex, all tangent directions are admissible; at non-interior states however, the definition of ``admissible'' depends on the behavior of the Riemannian metric near the boundary of the simplex.